dmac/spin/README.md

 Hello, Anansi!
 ```

-Retrieve params from the url string itself:
+Retrieve params from the url string itself using a single ('/'-delimited)
+field:

 ```scheme
 (get "/hi/:name" (lambda (req)